-Use the GWCON process to monitor protocols, network interfaces, and system messages.
+Use the GWCON process (also known as the CGWCON process) to monitor protocols, network interfaces, and system messages.
 You cannot access the GWCON process if the router is in configuration-only mode (the prompt is Config> only).
 To display the GWCON prompt (+):

-- 1. After the router boots, the console displays the prompt.
+- 1. After the router boots, the console displays the \ prompt.
 Enter status to display the pid (process ID) of GWCON. - 2.
 Enter talk and the pid for GWCON.
 This displays the GWCON prompt (+).
 You can now enter the monitoring commands.

-To return to the prompt, press CTRL-P.
+To return to the \ prompt, press Ctrl/P.